PrEP (Pre-Exposure Prophylaxis) is a drug, taken before sex, that can prevent you from getting HIV.

 This is where you take a single PrEP pill at the same time every day.
 Daily PrEP provides consistency and reassurance that you have a high level of protection against HIV at all times.
 It also means that even if you accidentally miss a pill you will still have an adequate level of protection to HIV.

 This is where you take a set amount of PrEP before and after sex.
 This method means that you can plan in advance of having sex, whilst ensuring you have the correct amount of protection.
-Event based PrEP involves taking 2 pills at least 2 to 24 hours before the first sex you have, then continuing to take PrEP untill 24 hours after the last sex you’ve had.
+Event based PrEP involves taking 2 pills at least 2 to 24 hours before the first sex you have, then continuing to take PrEP until 24 hours after the last sex you’ve had.
 This method depends on adhering to the timescales, meaning you can’t miss a single pill, otherwise you will not have the correct level of protection.
-Check out this diagram for more info.

 The name refers to Tuesday, Thursday, Saturday and Sunday.
 What this means in practice is if you take a pill 4 days in a week, you will have an adequate level of protection to prevent you becoming HIV positive.
 Again, this method depends on adhering to the timescales, meaning you can’t miss a single pill.